dominickpastore/ruddr/docs/development.rst

 Once you have a custom updater or notifier class, there are two ways to start using it.

-..
-TODO Generalize instructions below for updaters OR notifiers

 **The first way** is by module name and class name.
 For this to work, the module containing your updater/notifier class must be in the module search path.
 Typically, this means you'll either have to install it or make sure the